The following information pertains to PALS Peers - participants without Down syndrome.

 For new Peers, an informal interview-style New Participant Call will take place with a PALS Staff member or Welcome Lead.
 We want to get to know you and your personality, and answer any questions you may have!

-If you have attended a PALS Program in the past, you do not have to complete an interview.
+If you have attended a PALS Program in the past, or completed a New Participant call last season before being placed on the waitlist, you do not have to complete an interview.

 PALS Staff will send you an email within 3 weeks of your application date to update you on your application status.